 The heart and soul of a stage falls into the hands of the scene designer.
 The right scene design can transport you to a new world, elicit certain moods, depict themes that no other theatrical element can, and entertain the audience by its beauty, detail or mystery.
-At the University of North Carolina School of the Arts, you can be a part of one of the only Scene Design programs in the country for theater, opera, dance and film, launching you into the exciting career of professional stage design.
+At the University of North Carolina School of the Arts, you can be a part of one of the only Graduate Scene Design degree programs in the country for theater, opera, dance and film, launching you into the exciting career of professional stage design.
 The Master of Fine Arts program offers unique, hands-on opportunities and an advanced, comprehensive curriculum that can only be found at UNCSA.

-The first year of the graduate program will be focused on the foundations of scene design.
+The first year of the graduate scene design program will be focused on the foundations of scene design.
 Classes will include scenic rendering, model building and scene painting.
 Graduate-level courses will cover the principles of scene design, emphasizing the various stage spaces, research techniques, visual presentation, and integration with costumes and lighting.
 You will also be given practical production experience working on scene design teams for at least 14 of the school’s productions.

 Your second year will consist of added expectations for your practical production experience, as well as more advanced classes on drafting, architectural sketch techniques, and projects in translucent, transparent and opaque media.
 This year’s graduate scene design course will focus on the process and development of skills from conceptualization of a design to its execution.